TUITION & FINANCIAL AID

 The School of Toronto Dance Theatre recognizes that financing your education can be a challenge.
 Select financial assistance programs are available to our Professional Training Program students:

 Welcome Bursaries are available for up to three first-year students who exhibit financial need and have a commitment to the School and their training, generously supported by Alex Muto.

-The First-Year Excellence in Performance Award is award to a promising first-year student who exhibits excellence in-studio training and performance, generously supported by The Turk Family Trust.
+The First-Year Excellence in Performance Award is awarded to a promising first-year student who exhibits excellence in studio training and performance, generously supported by The Turk Family Trust.

 The Lindy Green and Sam Chaiton Student Bursary Fund